goauthentik/terraform-provider-authentik/README.md

 ## Run tests using a Dev Container

-Running the included Dev Container will create a full Authentik development environment automatically as if following the instructions found here: https://goauthentik.io/docs/installation/docker-compose
+Running the included Dev Container will create a full authentik development environment automatically as if following the instructions found here: https://goauthentik.io/docs/installation/docker-compose

 Once the Dev Container is running, simply use the VS Code Command Palette or Test UI to run any tests as needed.

-Note: If running all tests, this is very CPU-intensive on your local Authentik environment, so depending on your hardware they can take several minutes to complete.
+Note: If running all tests, this is very CPU-intensive on your local authentik environment, so depending on your hardware they can take several minutes to complete.

 ## Run tests using a local environment